deeplearning4j/deeplearning4j-docs/strong-ai-general-agi.md

 AI is getting stronger, in the sense that it is able to produce more and more accurate predictions about the data you feed it.

-The two organizations doing the most interesting work on general AI are probably Google and Open AI.
-Google's AI research mostly happens at DeepMind and Google Brain.
+The two organizations doing the most interesting work on general AI are probably Google and [Open AI](https://openai.com/), a think tank created by Elon Musk and Sam Altman, among others.
+Google's AI research mostly happens at [DeepMind](https://deepmind.com/blog/) and [Google Brain](https://research.googleblog.com/).

 In his review of Steven Pinker's book, "Enlightenment Now", [Scott Aaronson analyzes Pinker's AI optimism](https://www.scottaaronson.com/blog/?p=3654) in the following paragraphs: